I have a challenge for you: Name 5 or more dangers of urban exploration that you can think of. Ready, go!

 It can have a fluffy texture similar to that of cotton.
 Which is most commonly found wrapped around pipes or stuffed in doors/walls for insulation.

-Asbestos can be found in so many places of an abandoned building.
+Asbestos can be found in so many places of an abandoned buildings.
 Some of the most common places are:

 - Around boilers pipes (For insulation)